csound-flossmanual/csound-floss/book/02-a-howto-overview.md

 - How can I find the related code line for an error message?
 - What are the most common error messages?
 - How can I get help if I don't understand an error message?
+- What can I do if Csound just crashes?

 ## HARDWARE